RichardLitt/birdinginvermont.com/src/nfc-species/pisi.md

 #### _Jirp jirp jirp_ calls

 The _jirp_ flight calls are grouped by Pieplow (2017) with all of the other finches, which includes Red Crossbill, Lesser and American Goldfinch, Olive-sided Flycatcher, both Redpolls, and White-Winged Crossbills.
 Knowing whether a call is a _jirp_ or a _jit_ is difficult in the field.
 For this call, listening to the sound itself may again be the best diagnostic, as opposed to using the spectrogram.
-For the _jirp_ calls, Pieplow (2017) lists the Redpolls as being similar, while also noting explicitely that it is "lower, less musical than Lesser Goldfinch Flight Call."
+For the _jirp_ calls, Pieplow (2017) lists the Redpolls as being similar, while also noting explicitly that it is "lower, less musical than Lesser Goldfinch Flight Call."

 This call is probably the _chu-tu-tu-tu_ call of Evans and O'Brien (2002).